open-gpdb/gpdb/gpdb-doc/markdown/install_guide/migrate-linux.html.md

 > **Note** In-Place upgrades with the Leapp utility are not supported with Rocky or CentOS Linux.
 You must use Greenplum Copy or Greenplum Backup and Restore instead.

-Greenplum Database includes the `el8_migrate_locale.py` utility which helps you identify and address the main challenges associated with an in-place upgrade from EL 7 to 8 caused by the `glibc` GNU C library changes.
+Greenplum Database includes the `el8_migrate_locale.py` utility which helps you identify and address the main challenges associated with an in-place upgrade from EL 7 to 8 or EL 9 caused by the `glibc` GNU C library changes.

 As part of the overall process of this upgrade method, you: